SEO is dead and ChatGPT killed it — or so they’re saying. Is it true?

 Your experience and expertise, mixed with creative thinking, give your content an advantage over the AI competition.
 Only a human with experience and expertise on a topic can:

-- Share recent, diverse, and previously unpublished examples, case studies, and data which are true.
+- Share recent, diverse, and previously unpublished examples, case studies, and data that are true.
 AI, of course, can make anything up.
 But content that’s factually incorrect doesn’t tend to rank well.

 - Push the envelope on what is known about a topic, including the provision of analysis versus regurgitating known facts.